-Maintain and increase the adequacy of benefits provided through SNAP:
+Maintain and increase the adequacy of benefits, and incentivize healthy eating, through SNAP:

-Maintain food choice for SNAP recipients and support public campaigns that promote healthy eating for all:
+- Maintain food choice for SNAP recipients and support public campaigns that promote healthy eating.

 Child Nutrition Programs

-New York State should pursue existing opportunities to improve the administration and delivery of the National School Lunch Program (NSLP), School Breakfast Program (SBP), Summer Food Service Program (SFSP) and the Child and Adult Care Food Program (CACFP).
+New York State should pursue existing opportunities to improve the administration and delivery of the National School Lunch Program (NSLP), School Breakfast Program (SBP), Summer Food Service Program (SFSP), the Child and Adult Care Food Program (CACFP), and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 Through a combination of administrative and legislative changes, we recommended these actions to increase the number of low-income children receiving federally-funded, free, or reduced-price meals through these programs: